Iamtsquare07/workstation/README.md

-# Workstation v1.01
+# Workstation v1.0.1

-A workstation app that let users track their task and also organise their work days with a todo list
+A workstation app that lets users track their tasks and also organize their work days with a to-do list.